Anchorsify/Anchorsify.github.io/_pages/Abilities.md

 - Limit: STR /20, max 5

 #### -=[ Piercing: Penetrate ]=-
-Your piercing weapons ignore half of the Damage Reduction (DR) any enemy might have.
+Your piercing weapons ignore any armor your opponent is wearing!

 - Base Cost: 20
 - Requires: 40 STR